awsdocs/aws-doc-sdk-examples/javav2/usecases/create_spring_stream_app/Readme.md

 + Prerequisites
 + Create an IntelliJ project
 + Add the POM dependencies to your project
-+ Set up the Java packages in your project
++ Set up the Java package in your project
 + Create the Java classes
 + Create the HTML files
 + Package the application into a JAR file